Principal Damion Frye joined Seth Boyden at the beginning of the 2016-17 school year.

 Mr. Frye moved into education administration in 2011.
 He was the Director of Math for District 79 of the New York Department of Education, a division that specializes in students returning to school after an interruption.
 In his post before coming to Seth Boyden, he advised the Assistant Superintendent of the Newark public schools on curriculum and instruction.

-In assuming the role of Seth Boyden principal, Mr. Frye has pledged to work with the teachers to refine the curriculum over time.
+When he assumed the role of Seth Boyden principal, Mr. Frye pledged to work with the teachers to refine the curriculum over time.
 “Seth Boyden is already an excellent school with a great staff, parents, and student body,” he said.
 “I want to continue the environmental education focus that Mr. Quiles began and ensure everyone is using the outdoor classroom.”

-Still, he’s excited to introduce some innovations.
-He plans to enliven the school’s Twitter feed and start an Instagram account to reach the Seth Boyden community in new ways.
-His preliminary vision statement outlines a plan to get rid of homework worksheets in favor of more creative assignments, such as “real-world problems, online explorations, creative/expository writing and reading.”
+Still, he was excited to introduce some innovations, including fewer homework worksheets in favor of more creative assignments, such as “real-world problems, online explorations, creative/expository writing and reading.”

-“I am truly humbled and honored to have been given the chance to lead the Seth Boyden community,” Mr. Frye says.
+“I am truly humbled and honored to have been given the chance to lead the Seth Boyden community,” Mr. Frye said when he took on the job.
 “The administration team and faculty will work to ensure that the students engage in learning experiences which are innovative but still grounded in helping to envision what can be possible for students of all ages.”